derekvogt3/Manhattan-K-Clustering-Model/README.md

 In this scenario, you are a part of WeWork's management team looking to expand to a new location.
 How do you decide which area of Manhattan to expand?
 Using this model, you can identify a new neighborhood to set up a location.

-The first thing you notice is the majority of locations are grouped as cluster \# 3 (light blue cluster).
+The first thing you notice is the majority of locations are grouped as Cluster \# 3 (light blue cluster).
 As a member of the WeWork management team, you should have financial data for each building.
 Are the buildings labeled as cluster \#3 more profitable than the other clusters?
 If so, it make sense to expand to a location near a cluster \#3 datapoint.
 If not, are there other locations more profitable and should you look into expanding near those cluster points?

 As you can see, you can take this a step further with additional building financial data, but having cluster information can be usefull in identifying potential expansion locations.

 <ins>Scenario 2: A competitor is looking to expand</ins>

 In this scenario, you are a competitor of WeWork looking to expand.
-You do not have building level financial data for each WeWork location, but you are going to assume the locations in cluster \#3 are more profitable than other clusters -- why else would WeWork be so focused on expanding to these areas?
+You do not have building level financial data for each WeWork location, but you are going to assume the locations in Cluster \#3 are more profitable than other clusters -- why else would WeWork be so focused on expanding to these areas?
 However, a new location set too close to a currently established a WeWork may result in over competition.
 Based on this logic, expanding to a location near Lincoln Center is advisable.
-It is still within cluster \#3, but there are no WeWork location currently providing competition.
+It is still within Cluster \#3, but there are no WeWork location currently providing competition.

 As a competitor, you should also have financial data for each of your buildings.
 You can run this model for any Manhattan address by modifying part 1 above, therefore, competitors can draw their own assumption over more profitable neighborhoods.